westonganger/rearmed-js/README.md

 <a href='https://ko-fi.com/A5071NK' target='_blank'><img height='32' style='border:0px;height:32px;' src='https://az743702.vo.msecnd.net/cdn/kofi1.png?v=a' border='0' alt='Buy Me a Coffee' /></a>

+## Note: Current Readme is for master/v2.0.0, Latest NPM release is v1.0.0

 This library is a collection of helpful methods and monkey patches for Arrays, Objects, Numbers, and Strings.
 Start writing your Javascript like you write your Ruby code!

 Works in the browser and in NodeJS.